jenniferslagt/web-app-from-scratch-1920/README.md

 [Visit the website here!](https://jenniferslagt.github.io/web-app-from-scratch-1920/)

 ## Description
 I made a single page app for surfers in which I used the Dark Sky API.
 This allows them to take a look at the current weather of their location.
-In this way, they can check the waves (based on the wind) and if it's necessary to project yourself against the sun.
+In this way, they can check the waves (based on the wind) and if it's necessary to project theirselves against the sun.

 ## Actor and Interactive Diagram
 I made an actor and an interactive diagram to make a visual presentation of my application.

 An Actor diagram is focused on (code)objects that can be seen as the actors of your code.
 Every actor handles a function.
-So your diagram is made of modules (like location) and the corresponding functions (like navigator.geolocation()).
+So your diagram is made of modules (like location) and the corresponding functions (like location()).
 ![Schermafbeelding 2020-02-27 om 21 35 10](https://user-images.githubusercontent.com/45489420/75484461-2139c280-59a9-11ea-90df-5aeb87f76c99.png)